Last updated: June 6, 2022

 Sera Prognostics may collect, store, and use personally identifiable information (such as name, email address, postal code and email preferences) when such personal information is voluntarily submitted to us, such as when you register for updates or contact us.

-In limited circumstances, we may collect, store and use Protected Health Information in relation to test orders submitted to us securely on your behalf.
+In limited circumstances (e.g., when a laboratory test order is submitted to us on your behalf), you may become a Sera Prognostics patient and we may collect, store and use Protected Health Information.
 Refer to our Notice of Privacy Practices below for additional information regarding PHI.

 Use of Personal Information